mohan/peanuts/readme.md

 ## Peanuts Specification

 * Discussion board for teams on LAN for collaboration/notes/knowledge-base/project-management/talk.
-* User, post and comment only, for simplicity.
+* User, post (article) and comment only, for simplicity.
 * Password protected.
 Team password only.
 No user password.
 * Team members write posts.
 * Team members comment on posts.